Shourya31Gupta/Portfolio-Website/README.md

 3. Verify your sender email address
 4. Add the API key to your Supabase Edge Function environment variables

+## 🔐 Admin Panel Setup

+### Authentication
+The admin panel provides secure access to view and manage contact form submissions.

+1. **Set Admin Credentials**
+   - Add your preferred admin username and password to your `.env` file:
+     ```env
+     VITE_ADMIN_USERNAME=your-chosen-username
+     VITE_ADMIN_PASSWORD=your-chosen-password
+     ```

+2. **Access Admin Panel**
+   - Navigate to `/admin/login` on your website
+   - Use the credentials you set in the environment variables
+   - After successful login, you'll be redirected to `/admin/contact`

+3. **Features**
+   - View all contact form submissions
+   - Delete unwanted submissions
+   - Secure logout functionality
+   - Responsive design for all devices

+**⚠️ Security Note**: Never commit your `.env` file to version control.
+The `.env.example` file serves as a template only.

 ## 🎨 Customization

 ### Personal Information